 At fourteen minutes past midnight on July 30, 1945, a torpedo blew away the bow of the USS Indianapolis CA-35.
 A second torpedo struck the starboard side near mid-ship, changing the course of the lives of one thousand one hundred and ninety-six men forever.
 Nine-hundred sailors made it into the waters between Guam and Leyte.
-One of these men was my great-uncle Dick, Richard B. Redmayne, who served as the ship’s Chief Engineer.
+One of these men was my great-uncle Dick, Richard B. Redmayne, a graduate of the Massachusettes Maritime Academy and former merchant mariner, who served as the ship’s Chief Engineer.

 The USS Indianapolis had dropped the first-ever operational atomic bomb at Tinian Island, four days before its sinking.
 It then received orders to return to the Philippines to await the imminent assault on Japan.
 The USS Indianapolis’ mission was veiled in a cloak of secrecy due to its nature.
 Many controversies surround the sinking.
 According to court documents released in 1990, Naval authorities sent USS Indianapolis Captain Charles B. McVay III and his crew into harm’s way with the knowledge that there were two submarines in the area.
 One of these submarines, the I-58, targeted the USS Indianapolis.

 The sinking of the USS Indianapolis led to one worst shark attacks in history.
 Only 316 of the 900 men that jumped into the water survived.
 They would await rescue for more than four days, protected only by their life jackets and a few lifeboats.

 The days leading up to their rescue were horrific.
 It is a testament to each man’s bravery and courage that there were any survivors of this disaster.
 The personal tales are gripping.
 You may remember Quint’s scene in “Jaws” where he admits to being a survivor of the USS Indianapolis.